JetBrains/kotlin-web-site/docs/topics/run-code-snippets.md

 ### Write and edit code

 In the Playground editor area, you can write code as you would write in a source file:
-* place your own classes, functions, and top-level declarations in an arbitrary order
+* add your own classes, functions, and top-level declarations in an arbitrary order
 * write the executable part in the body of the `main()` function.

 Like in usual Kotlin projects, the `main` function in the Playground can have the `args` parameter or no parameters at all.